For the academic year 2023–2024,

 Feel free to see any of us, or indeed any professor, if you have questions about the graduate program.

-General Policies (for classes entering before 2011) - Hopefully the definitive source for degree requirements, policies, deadlines, advising, grievances, as well as a good dose of supportive advice.
+General Policies - Hopefully the definitive source for degree requirements, policies, deadlines, advising, grievances, as well as a good dose of supportive advice.

 TA Reference - Your job as a teaching assistant assigned to a mathematics class is to help the instructor teach and to help the students learn.
 Exactly what this means will depend on the class and the instructor.
 This document attempts to outline general department policies and College regulations that apply to all TAs, as well as to pinpoint some resources and contacts that might be useful to you.